dani-37/streamlit_custom_components/README.md

  Now comes the fun part!
 Just by using TSX, you can create new Streamlit components.

 - Go to frontend/src and create a TSX file.
-- For my example, I copied the code from a [Mui transfer list](https://mui.com/material-ui/react-transfer-list/).
+- For my example, I copied the code from a [Mui transfer list](https://mui.com/material-ui/react-transfer-list/) into <code>myComponent1.tsx</code>.
 - Import your new component in <code>src/components.tsx</code>.
-Use the string you set in the <code>componentsMap</code> constant (in my examples, 'comp1' and 'comp2') as the name of a python file in the <code>src/widgets</code> folder.
+Use the string you set in the <code>componentsMap</code> constant (in my examples, 'comp1' and 'comp2') as the name of a Python file in the <code>src/widgets</code> folder.
 - This is the function you will use in Python to call your component.
-Declare any inputs here.
-To retrieve these values in the Typescript code, you can call them like this.
-In the Python file, define your inputs:
+Say I have a component that takes a <code>str</code> variable called <code>vegetable</code>:

 ```python
 from ..utils import *